FXProjects-born2be/airis-space/src/lib/policies/terms-of-use.md

 - Data Protection: AIRIS implements reasonable security measures to safeguard Subscriber Data and Usage Data from unauthorized access or misuse, ensuring compliance with relevant data protection laws, including GDPR and CCPA.
 - Confidentiality: AIRIS treats all Subscriber Data as confidential and will not disclose it to third parties unless required to provide the Services or agreed upon by the Subscriber.

+## **Refund and Dispute Policies**

+### **Refund Policy**

+All payments to Airis Global Limited (“Airis”) are final and non-refundable.
+Once a service has been initiated—defined as receipt of payment and client data—no refund requests will be accepted under any circumstances.
+Submission of data constitutes the start of service delivery.

+If pitch revisions are included in your package, they are limited to the number specified.
+Any additional changes requested beyond this scope will incur extra charges as outlined in the service agreement.

+### **Dispute Resolution**

+In the event of a service-related concern, clients must notify Airis in writing within five (5) business days of the issue occurring.
+We will review the matter and provide a formal response within a reasonable timeframe.

+Disputes related to completed services, campaign results, lead quality, or subjective expectations do not qualify for financial reimbursement.
+Airis will, where possible, work collaboratively with the client to improve future service delivery, but no retroactive financial compensation shall be granted.

+All dispute communications should be directed to:

+- **info@airis.space**

+If a dispute cannot be resolved amicably, it shall be handled in accordance with the **Governing Law** section of these Terms.

+## **Governing Law**

+These Terms of Use and any dispute or claim arising out of or in connection with them (including non-contractual disputes or claims) shall be governed by and construed in accordance with the laws of **England and Wales**.

+You agree that the courts of **England and Wales** shall have exclusive jurisdiction to settle any disputes or claims that arise out of or in connection with these Terms or their subject matter.

 ## Contact Us

 In order to resolve a complaint regarding the Services or to receive further information regarding the use of the Services, please contact us at: